 When comparing top DSLRs, it is sometimes difficult to see the differences.
 The K-3 might be going up against some heavy lifters from Canon, Nikon and others, but with an additional SAFOX11 autofocus module and real-time scene analysis with an 86,000 pixel sensor, the competition is close.
 Other built in features ideal for videographers include levels and identifiers that make shooting video as painless as possible.
 With both vertical and horizontal levels, visible audio levels, and a temperature warning, you’ll have all the information you need to record professional video and audio.
 At a price of $1,099.95 and with an impressive 24 effective megapixel APS-C sized CMOS sensor, the PENTAX K-3 begins to stand out.

 The K-3 is simply a great camera that shouldn’t be overlooked.

 The external features worth extra attention include the magnesium alloy body with stainless steel chassis.
 Just by holding the K-3 you can tell how rugged this camera really is, creating a sense of fearlessness while you are working in the field.
-Speaking of fearless, the K-3 is also fully weather sealed with 92 seals placed on an already rugged camera so you’ll be able to take the K-3 into situations where the weather wouldn’t be kind to most cameras.video professionals in mind.
+Speaking of fearless, the K-3 is also fully weather sealed with 92 seals placed on an already rugged camera so you’ll be able to take the K-3 into situations where the weather wouldn’t be kind to most cameras.
+With dual SD cards slots, you also have the ability to shoot more without the strain of having to replace a card every time one becomes full.
+Lastly, it wasn’t until recently that manufacturers started putting headphone jacks in DSLRs and the PENTAX K-3 has one built right into the side exactly where a videographer needs it.
+No more using separate audio capturing devices just to hear the audio tones.
+It is obvious that the internal and external features on the K-3 were designed with video professionals in mind.